Christmas Eve (Gogol): Plot

 He decides the only way to win her is to indeed capture the slippers, so he goes to Puzaty Patsyuk, a local Zaporozhian Cossack who is believed to be in league with the devil.
 Vakula asks him to tell him the way to find the devil while Patsyuk eats magical varenyky that fly down into a basin of cream and then into his mouth, Vakula brushes one aside as it rubs cream on his closed lips.
 After asking Patsyuk about the devil, he remarks that he cannot give directions to the blacksmith to what is already on his back.
 Vakula does not understand until he puts down the sacks and the devil hops onto his back.
 Vakula tricks the devil into thinking he will obey him, then grabs his tail and threatens to use the sign of the cross until he agrees to help.

 Fearing the cross, the devil takes him into the sky en route to St. Petersburg, leaving the sacks behind.
 A group of locals begin to take the bags and discover the men inside, while Vakula goes to find the Tsaritsa.
 He is amazed by the sights of the city, and has the devil (who shrinks into his pocket) transport him into the palace, where he meets up with a few Zaporozhian Cossacks who are meeting her (i.e., Catherine the Great).
-When she comes to greet them, the blacksmith appeals to her and glorifies her slippers, which she finds amusing and agrees to give to him.
+When she comes to greet them, the blacksmith appeals to her and glorifies her slippers, which she finds amusing and agrees to give them to him.

 In the meantime Oksana gets upset because the villagers have been passing around the rumor that Vakula has killed himself.
 She knows that Vakula, a good Christian, would not do this, and that night she falls deeply in love with him.
 She is delighted to see him return and agrees to marry him even before he shows her the slippers.
 They get married and the story ends with a bishop passing by their beautifully painted house.
 In the church the blacksmith has made another painting, showing the devil in hell, which villagers spit on and the women bring their frightened children up to say “Look what a kaka (poophead)” (transliterated as: Yaka kaka!)!